 - Power Ballad: A staple of the band's oeuvre.
 "Listen To Your Heart" is a pretty well known example.
 Per Gessle has explained that it was intended to be a homage to the FM radio tunes that were big in America during the eighties.

 - Singer Name Drop: Done in "Joyride".
+Also the first thing heard in "Dance Away".

 - Unplugged Version: The MTV Unplugged appearance, eventually released as a DVD.